Bard College: Center for Environmental Policy

+Levy Economics Institute

+Levy Economics Institute is a public policy think tank focused on generating public policy responses to economic problems.
+Through research, analysis, and informed debate, the institute aims to enable scholars and leaders from business, labor, and government to collaborate on common interest issues.
+The institute's findings are disseminated globally through various channels, including publications, conferences, seminars, congressional testimony, and partnerships with other nonprofits.
+Its research encompasses a wide range of topics, including stock-flow consistent macro modeling, fiscal policy, monetary policy and financial structure, financial instability, income and wealth distribution, financial regulation and governance, gender equality and time poverty, and immigration/ethnicity and social structure.
+The Levy Economics Institute is particularly known for its research in heterodox economics, with a focus on Post-Keynesian and Marxian economics.
+It is additionally recognized as the leading research center for the study of Modern Monetary Theory (MMT).
+Notable individuals that have been affiliated with the Levy Economics Institute as professors, directors, and economists include Joseph Stiglitz, Hyman Minsky, William Julius Wilson, L. Randall Wray, Jan Kregel, Bruce C. Greenwald, Dimitri B. Papadimitriou, Lakshman Achuthan, Warren Mosler, Stephanie Kelton, Bill Mitchell, and Pavlina R. Tcherneva.

 Endowment

 Bard has access to multiple, distinct endowments.
 Bard, along with Central European University, is a founding member of the Open Society University Network, endowed with $1 billion from philanthropist George Soros, which is a network of universities to operate throughout the world to better prepare students for current and future global challenges through integrated teaching and research.
-Bard maintains its own endowment of approximately $267 million, a large portion of which is exclusively dedicated to its graduate programs in the arts.
+Bard maintains its own endowment of approximately $412 million.
 In July 2020, Bard received a gift of $100 million from the Open Society Foundations, which will dispense $10 million yearly over a period of ten years.
 In April 2021, Bard received a $500 million endowment challenge grant from George Soros.
 Once matched, on a five-year timeline, Bard will have an endowment of more than $1 billion.